watadani-byte/character-consistency-qa/README.md

 Consistency is not a generation problem.
 It is a validation problem.

-If it drifts, it is not usable.
+If it drifts, discard it.

 ---